Monotone homotopies and contracting discs on Riemannian surfaces: Abstract

 \section{Abstract}

-Let $M$ be a Riemannian $2$-disc and $q$ a point on its boundary.
-In this paper we will show that, for any $\epsilon >0$, any homotopy of its boundary to a point over closed curves of length at most $L$ can be modified so that the resulting homotopy is a fixed point homotopy over the loops based at $q$ of length at most $L+2d+\epsilon$, where $d$ is the diameter of $M$.
+We prove a ``gluing" theorem for monotone homotopies; a monotone homotopy is a homotopy through simple contractible closed curves which themselves are pairwise disjoint.
+We show that two monotone homotopies which have appropriate overlap can be replaced by a single monotone homotopy.
+The ideas used to prove this theorem are used in \cite{CL2} to prove an analogous result for cycles, which forms a critical step in their proof of the existence of minimal surfaces in complete non-compact manifolds of finite volume.

-We also have a similar result for general Riemannian $2$-surfaces.
-Let $\gamma$ be any simple closed curve on such a surface that can be contracted to a point over closed curves of length at most $L$.
-Then, for any $\epsilon > 0$ and any $q \in \gamma$, there exists a homotopy that contracts $\gamma$ to $q$ over loops that are based at $q$ and have length bounded by $3L+2d+\epsilon$.
-Here, $d$ is the diameter of the surface.
+We also show that, if monotone homotopies exist, then fixed point contractions through short curves exist.
+In particular, suppose that $\gamma$ is a simple closed curve of a Riemannian surface, and that there exists a monotone contraction which covers a disc which $\gamma$ bounds consisting of curves of length $\leq L$.
+If $\epsilon > 0$ and $q \in \gamma$, then there exists a homotopy that contracts $\gamma$ to $q$ over loops that are based at $q$ and have length bounded by $3L + 2d + \epsilon$, where $d$ is the diameter of the surface.
+If the surface is a disc, and if $\gamma$ is the boundary of this disc, then this bound can be improved to $L + 2d + \epsilon$.